ha5dzs/nyuad-aprs-server/README.md

 * The sql system is not used by anything else, and the port is not accessible outside
 * It doesn't store any sensitive information, only sorted packets, which are unencrypted and publicly available anyway
-* Since the database is filled through the python script, the PHP script only makes queries, so it would be very difficult to hack into it from outside
+* Since the database is filled through the python script, the website only makes queries, so it would be very difficult to hack into it from outside
 * Old data is getting purged regularly

 It might be a good idea to play around with some Postgresql settings to improve performance (for this application, speed is more important than minimizing the risk of data loss).
 For Ubuntu 22.04, posgresql version 14 is bundled, your system might be different.